Megatrend Continuing Urbanisation

 The world’s population is expected to increase by 2 billion people in the next 30 years, from 7.8 billion currently, to 9.7 billion in 2050, and could peak at nearly 11 billion in 2100 (UN).
 The population living in cities, (high-density places of at least 50,000 inhabitants), has more than doubled over the last 40 years, going from 1.5 billion inhabitants in 1975 to 3.5 billion in 2015.
 It is projected to reach 5 billion and almost 55% of the world’s population by 2050.
 The rate of urbanisation varies greatly by region, with 90% of the future mega-cities (> 10 million people) expected to be in the developing world, which will represent 90% - 95% of urban expansion in the coming decades.
 The largest part of urban population growth is expected to take place in Asia, Africa and Latin America.

-Digitalisation could lead to important improvements in both the reactivity and efficiency of cities by impacting data-driven decision-making related to mobility, health (sustainability), citizen engagement and city management.
+Digitalisation could lead to important improvements in both the reactivity and efficiency of cities by impacting data-driven decision-making related to mobility, health, sustainability, citizen engagement and city management.
 Augmented reality also helps city planning and climate change adaptation.
-The drivers of digitalization in cities are shifting from top-down, technology-driven ones, to a citizen-centred, participatory approach, with a focus on the needs and benefit of local populations.
+The drivers of digitalization in cities are shifting from top-down, technology-driven ones, to a citizen-centred, participatory approach, with a focus on the needs and empowerment of local populations.
 In this context, digital literacy and accessibility of digital tools and services gain importance.

 In relation to ‘green action’, cities and citizens are increasingly taking matters into their own hands, rather than waiting for government action.
 Mayors of cities are increasingly stepping up to take action and stimulate public engagement towards local solutions for climate change and carbon neutral cities.
-In the last two decades, cities’ ambitions have risen remarkably and go beyond the national governments’ climate-change targets.
-Many are working towards the UN’s sustainable development goals (SDGs).
+Many cities are working towards the UN’s sustainable development goals (SDGs).
 The strive for carbon neutral cities carries the risk of ‘greenwashing’, with private investors focusing on richer parts of cities and their populations.
 At the local level, neighbourhood and communities are increasingly getting together to co-design public spaces and regenerate biodiversity and ecosystem services, while finding alternative sources of food and income.

 Local governments are increasingly partnering with peer cities and networks and using enabling platforms to gather and build local solutions, and share them.
 Global commitments, advocacy, as well as mobilisation and socialisation through large networks (such as the United Cities and Local Governments (UCLG), Metropolis, C40, and the Global Covenant of Mayors, among others), are significantly empowering cities.
 They are accelerating the evolution of urban governance towards more horizontal cooperation, knowledge exchange and a demand for adequate resources for more and more decentralised competences and roles.